-The deal was announced last October with the stated ambition of easing fears surrounding cloud migration and management.
-The two companies plan to target businesses running on-premise virtualisation but keen to harness the advantages of the public cloud.
+The two firms had been fierce rivals but surprised the world of IT last year with the announcement of their partnership, which hopes to attract businesses running on-premise virtualisation but keen to harness the advantages of the public cloud.

-VMware has struck a similar deal with IBM Softlayer and these partnerships also prevent locking-in customers to using one cloud platform or choosing between on-premise or cloud deployments.
+Essentially, through the partnership VMware extends the scope in how its software is deployed and prevents locking-in its customers to using one cloud platform or choosing between on-premise or cloud deployments.

 For its part, Amazon gets access to VMware’s significant enterprise customer base and thus help them compete in what has become a very competitive market between some of the largest technology companies in the world.